Methylphenidate or Dexmethylphenidate (Concerta, Ritalin and others)

 If you are planning on becoming pregnant, notify your healthcare provider so that he/she can best manage your medications.
 People living with ADHD who wish to become pregnant face important decisions, each with risks and benefits as they relate to how the illness, medications, and risks to the fetus may interact.
 This is a complex decision as untreated ADHD has risks to the fetus as well as the mother.
 Therefore, it is important to discuss this with your doctor and caregivers.

-Regarding breast-feeding, caution is advised since there is limited information available about the safety of methylphenidate or dexmethylphenidate while breastfeeding.
+Regarding breast-feeding, caution is advised since methylphenidate does pass into breast milk and there is limited information available about the safety of dexmethylphenidate while breastfeeding.

 What should I discuss with my healthcare provider before taking methylphenidate or dexmethylphenidate?